MSU-PRL/PRL-website/README.md

 # PRL Website - Custom Code
 <p><em>This repository applies to the <a href="https://prl.natsci.msu.edu/">PRL website</a>, as hosted by the MSU College of Natural Sciences on Mura CMS.
-The website has a pre-built design that is visually consistent with all other websites within the College.
-However, the PRL website can contain custom content between the header and footer areas.
-This repository contains instructions for using the PRL custom code files.
+Although the PRL website has a pre-built design that is visually consistent with all websites within the College, it can contain custom content and styles between the header and footer areas.
+This repository has instructions for using the PRL custom code files.
 Each section below refers to its respective folder in the repository.</em></p>
 <hr>
 <h2>CSS Folder</h2>
 <p>The CSS folder contains all custom stylesheets for the PRL website.
 Instructions for managing the code:</p>